 Fire safety companies operating in South Dakota must maintain general liability insurance as part of their business registration requirements.
 The state does not specify exact coverage amounts.

-General liability insurance becomes important in real business situations, even when licensing doesn't require it.
+Your South Dakota business insurance must include general liability coverage, even when licensing doesn't require it.
 Most commercial landlords demand proof of coverage before signing lease agreements.
 Large companies and government agencies typically won't work with contractors unless they can provide current insurance certificates.
 Your coverage amounts should satisfy both licensing standards and client requirements to avoid losing business opportunities.

 How to Choose the Best General Liability Insurance in South Dakota